-While you’ve heard that SEO, or Search Engine Optimization, is a useful and necessary digital marketing tool, you may not be exactly sure what SEO entails in this day and age.
-This guide breaks down what SEO is, why it’s important, and how to implement best practices so that your brand is more discoverable than ever online.
+This guide breaks down what search optimization is, the importance of SEO for sustainable growth, and how to implement best practices so that your brand is more discoverable than ever online.

 SEO is the practice of increasing the quantity and quality of traffic to your website through organic search engine results.
 A higher ranking when someone searches a term in your industry increases your brand’s visibility online.
 This, in turn, gives you more opportunities to convert qualified prospects into customers.
 When done correctly, SEO can help your brand stand above others as a trustworthy company and further improve the user’s experience with your brand and website.